LiamTHCH/Download-Box/README.md

 Sonarr / Radarr / Jackett / NZBGet / Deluge

-TV shows and movies download, sort, with the desired quality and subtitles, behind a VPN (optional), ready to watch, in a beautiful media player.
+TV shows and movies download, sort, with the desired quality and subtitles All automated.
-All automated.

 ## Table of Contents